microsoft/microcode/docs/robot.md

 On the robot micro:bit,

--   Reset the robot micro:bit and note the radio group.
-The group is based on the serial number of the micro:bit and will remain the same; (unfortunately it might also conflict with another micro:bit)
+-   Reset the robot micro:bit and note the radio group,
 -   If you need to change the group number, press button A or B to select another radio group.
-You will have to do this every time you reset the robot micro:bit
+The radio group is stored in the flash of the micro:bit and will be used every time the robot is reset.
+(However, it will be erased if you download another .hex file).

 On the microcode side,